Engineering: professions, practice and skills 2

-As part of the skills development you will attend a week-long residential school held in a UK university.
-Here, you will work in small teams, under the guidance of experienced tutors carrying out laboratory activities and solving problems.
+As part of the skills development, you’ll take part in practical engineering activities.
+You’ll work in small teams, under the guidance of experienced tutors, carrying out engineering tasks and solving problems.
 You’ll also gain practical skills in taking measurements, analysing data, seeking and evaluating information, modelling, as well as further developing your presentation skills.

 You will learn